KungFur1/OmegaPoint-implementation/app/users/README.md

 ### `db.py`

-Contains functions for interacting with the MySQL database.
-It includes functions to post new users, retrieve user information, update, and delete users.
+Database functions, all functions should be as minimal as possible and only do the sql operation no other logic.

 #### Functions

-- `post_user`: Insert a new user into the database.
+- `post_user`: Insert a new regular user into the database.
 - `get_user_authentication_data_by_email`: Retrieve user authentication data by email.
 - `get_admin_information_by_id`: Get admin information by user ID.
 - `get_user_regular_data`: Retrieve regular user data.
-- `get_user_company_data`: Get company-specific user data.
+- `get_user_company_data`: Get company user data.
 - `post_company_user`: Insert a new company user into the database.
 - `get_users_by_company`: Retrieve all users belonging to a specific company.
 - `get_company_user_by_id`: Get company user data by user ID.